 Theorem~\ref{thm:GMMRFF} shows that the estimation error decays at rate $M^{-1/2}$, up to explicit constants depending on the weighting matrix and the number of moments.
 This corresponds to the speed of convergence of the central limit theorem coming from the Monte Carlo RFF approximation.\\

-Now, we leverage the GMM method to re-estimate the S-fBM parameter taking as observed data the RFF representation of the kernel obtained via the sampling procedure described in Section~\ref{subsec:rff_representation_sfbm}.
-For each fixed parameters $H,\lambda^2,T$, we construct of sample of 50 estimates of respectively the Hurst exponent and intermittency parameter denoted $\Hat{H}$ and $\Hat{\lambda}^2$.
-We do not focus on estimating the correlation limit $T$ as it is intractable in practice as illustrated in the numerical experiments of \citet{muzy2013random}.
+Now, we leverage the GMM method to re-estimate the S-fBM parameter considering as observed data the RFF representation of the kernel obtained via the sampling procedure described in Section~\ref{subsec:rff_representation_sfbm}.
+For each fixed parameters $H,\lambda^2,T$, we construct a sample of 50 estimates of respectively the Hurst exponent and intermittency parameter denoted $\Hat{H}$ and $\Hat{\lambda}^2$.
+We do not focus on estimating the correlation limit $T$ which is intractable in practice as illustrated in the numerical experiments of \citet{muzy2013random}.
 In the Table~\ref{tab:estimatorsfromRFFkernel}, we report the mean value and the standard deviation of each estimate with respect to each configuration of chosen parameters.

 We observe that the retrieval of the true parameters works well in most situations.
 For small $H$ values, a small bias in $\hat{\lambda}^2$ is noticed particularly when $T$ is large as it introduces long range dependence, making the kernel highly sensitive to low frequency behaviour and boundary effects.
 Second, cosine components are inherently oscillatory which can lead to strong multicollinearity among parameters particularly when $H$ and $\lambda^2$ are of the same order of magnitude as they are both involved in the variance formula of the S-fBM process.
-Apart this configuration, the retrieval is done well with a decent accuracy.
+Apart from this configuration, the parameters are well recovered with a decent accuracy.

 Figure~\ref{fig:barerrorRFFkernelestiHlambda} illustrates the estimation of the Hurst exponent \(H\) and the intermittency parameter \(\lambda^2\) from the RFF representation of the S-fBM kernel for different spectral sampling sizes \(M\).
 For each value of \(M\), the mean estimates and the associated \(95\%\) confidence intervals are computed from a sample of \(20\) independent copies and compared with the corresponding theoretical values.
 The three panels correspond to increasing levels of regularity and intermittency.
 As \(M\) increases, both estimators converge toward their theoretical values and the confidence intervals shrink, indicating that the estimation procedure becomes increasingly unbiased and more precise.